djvill/APLS/doc/how-to-use/search/search-other-layers.md

 This saves you the trouble of needing to memorize things like the DISC alphabet or part-of-speech tags to use all of the <span class="apls-page">Search</span> page's functionalities!

 The <span class="layer">syllables</span> symbol picker includes individual IPA symbols (like _θ_), subcategories (like _Diphthongs_), and categories (like _CONSONANT_).
-If you click an **IPA** symbol, it will fill (and briefly highlight) the corresponding **DISC** symbol into the pattern input field.
+If you click an **IPA** symbol, it will fill (and briefly highlight) the corresponding **DISC** symbol into the input box.
 For example, when you click _θ_ for <span class="layer">syllables</span>, APLS fills in this phoneme's DISC symbol, `T`:

 {% include screengrab.html src="search/symbol-picker-single.png" %}

-You can click multiple symbols/(sub)categories in the label picker to add multiple symbols to the pattern input field.
+You can click multiple symbols/(sub)categories in the label picker to add multiple symbols to the input box.
 For example, here's what it looks like when you take the previous image, then click _ɹ_, then _oʊ_:

 {% include screengrab.html src="search/symbol-picker-multiple.png" %}